betaflight/blackbox-log-viewer/Readme.md

 sync section, or by editing the value in the "log sync" box.
 Positive values move the log toward the end of the video, negative values move it towards the beginning.

+## Customizing the graph display

+Click the "Graph Setup" button on the right side of the display in order to choose which fields should be plotted on the graph.
+You may, for example, want to remove the default gyro plot and add separate gyro plots for each rotation axis.
+Or you may want to plot vbat against throttle to examine your battery's performance.

 ## Notes

 This tool has not been tested on Internet Explorer, but definitely won't work on versions earlier than version 9.